rom-rb/rom-rb.org/source/learn/core/schemas.html.md

 ## Why?

-First of all, because schemas give an explicit definition for the canonical data structures a given relation returns.
-Even when you project data in ways that diverge from the canonical representation, your application *will* work with the canonical representation too, because changing data in a database relies on it.
+First of all, because schemas give an explicit definition for the data structures a given relation returns.

-With a schema defined, **all commands will automatically use it**, this will give you type-safe commands out-of-the-box, with optional ability to perform low-level database coercions (like coercing a hash to a PG hash etc.).
+Both **relations** and **commands** can use schemas to process data, this gives you type-safe commands out-of-the-box, with optional ability to perform low-level database coercions (like coercing a hash to a PG hash etc.), as well as optional coercions when reading data.

 Furthermore, schemas can provide meta-data that can be used to automate many common tasks, like generating relations automatically for associations.

-## Defining a schema
+## Defining schemas explicitly

 The DSL is simple.
 Provide a symbol name with a type from the Types module: